Aliases for SUPT16H Gene

 - Suppressor Of Ty 16 Homolog (S. Cerevisiae) 2

 Transcription of protein-coding genes can be reconstituted on naked DNA with only the general transcription factors and RNA polymerase II.
 However, this minimal system cannot transcribe DNA packaged into chromatin, indicating that accessory factors may facilitate access to DNA.
 One such factor, FACT (facilitates chromatin transcription), interacts specifically with histones H2A/H2B to effect nucleosome disassembly and transcription elongation.
 FACT is composed of an 80 kDa subunit and a 140 kDa subunit; this gene encodes the 140 kDa subunit. [provided by RefSeq, Feb 2009]

 GeneCards Summary for SUPT16H Gene

 SUPT16H (SPT16 Homolog, Facilitates Chromatin Remodeling Subunit) is a Protein Coding gene.
 Diseases associated with SUPT16H include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Leukoencephalopathy With Vanishing White Matter.
-Among its related pathways are Formation of the HIV-1 Early Elongation Complex and Gene Expression.
-GO annotations related to this gene include poly(A) RNA binding.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and Gene Expression.

 UniProtKB/Swiss-Prot for SUPT16H Gene